-Ayo opon, or Jonda, is a two-player African board game of strategy, the most popular among the Yorubas.
+Ayo opon, or Jonda, is a two-player African board game of strategy, popular among Yoruba people in the Western part of Nigeria, and Igbos in the East, where it is called nchorokoto.
 Two persons play in the Ayo game, with the board, a plank of wood consisting of two rows of pits containing seeds of Caeselpina crista, with the aim of capturing more seeds than the opponent.
 The Ayo game consists of the movement, along coordinates defined in space, of physical pointers.
 In the Ayo game, formal and explicit rules define the movement of individual pointers as well as their interaction.

 The internal properties of the Ayo game are learnt through concept formulation, simulation, and knowledge-based updating.
 This is because the properties were not initially understood or described for direct formulation of the logical structure and behaviour, such as consumer behaviour, for instance.
 It has been suggested that the playing of games is one of the keys to defining the characteristics of man.
 The need to develop problem-solving strategies has motivated the simulation of learning system dynamics using the Ayo game as an experimental tool.
 Attempts are being made to apply these strategies to a wide range of learning systems due to connection between games, complexity, and intelligence.
 By applying Artificial Intelligence methods, a model of prediction of the game is developed and validated, such as the fascinating mathematical characterization of the winnig strategy of the Completely Determined Game achieved in the work of computer scientist, Akinyemi Ibidapo of the University in Abeokuta .
 Integer sequences have also been generated from the study of the game, with the obtainment of repetitive self-replicating patterns.